Last Updated on July 23, 2022 by Jim Ferri

-This time, however, I took the quicker and more comfortable route, flying into Bergen airport from Stockholm.
+This time, however, I took the quicker, more comfortable route, flying into Bergen airport from Stockholm.
 Located in nearby Flesland, Bergen airport is only 20-30 minutes by taxi ($28-35) or bus ($5-7) from Bergen.
-The buses are immediately outside the entrance to the terminal.
+The buses are outside the entrance to the terminal.

-From both memory and some basic research I knew that there were many things to do in Bergen.
-And many of them are near the harbor, still the most famous area of Bergen since it played such an essential role in the history of the city beginning back in the 13th century.
+From both memory and basic research, I knew that there were many things to do in Bergen.
+And many of them are near the harbor, still the most famous area of Bergen.
+This area since played an essential role in the history of the city beginning back in the 13th century.

 That was then when the city-states of Germany formed trading leagues, the most significant of which was the Hanseatic League.
-The Hanseatic became one of the most powerful economic forces in Northern Europe, and many of its traders were drawn to “Bryggen” (present-day Bergen, Norway) due to its sheltered harbor.
+The Hanseatic became one of the most powerful economic forces in Northern Europe.
+In fact, many of its traders were drawn to “Bryggen” (present-day Bergen, Norway) because of its sheltered harbor.

-It’s those iconic Hanseatic buildings that are one of the great places to visit in Bergen, and still draw travelers to Bergen today.
+Those iconic Hanseatic buildings still draw travelers to Bergen today.
+They are one of the great places to visit in Bergen.

 Things to Do in Bergen, Norway

-Also visit the adjacent Hanseatic Museum, a fascinating little museum – and eye-opening to me – that provides insights into a period of history few of us know anything about.
-There were only a few people in it, but everyone seemed interested in everything they were seeing.
+Also visit the adjacent Hanseatic Museum, a fascinating little museum, which was eye-opening to me.
+It provides insights into a period of history few of us know anything about.
+There were only a few people in it when I visited, but everyone was interested in everything in everything in the place.

-With my guide, I continue walking along the harbor to the Bergenhus Fortress, inside of which are the old Royal Residence and banquet hall built in the 13th century when Bergen was the capital of Norway.
+With my guide, I continue walking along the harbor to the Bergenhus Fortress.
+Inside it are the old Royal Residence and banquet hall built in the 13th century when Bergen was the capital of Norway.
 The fortress was built to protect the harbor and was used as recently as World War II.
 Nearby there’s an old German bunker wholly covered with ivy, with several others are scattered about the city.

 When we left the fortress, it was only a few minutes walk to the old Hanseatic Assembly Rooms, beautiful buildings behind the historic wharf buildings.
-Along the way, my guide wanted to show me a residential neighborhood, and we paused at Kroken Street, a charming, cobbled pedestrian lane lined with clapboard houses and large old trees.
+Along the way, my guide wanted to show me a residential neighborhood.
+She took me to Kroken Street, a charming, cobbled pedestrian lane lined with clapboard houses and large old trees.

-We stood there for a few minutes, me wanting to learn more about the area, before crossing the street to the Schøtstuene, the Hanseatic Assembly Rooms where hot meals were served in the winter.
+We paused a few minutes, me wanting to learn more about the area, before crossing the street to the Schøtstuene.
+These were Hanseatic Assembly Rooms where hot meals were served in the winter.
 Due to the constant danger of fire, they were kept separate from the historic wharf structures.

 Leaving the assembly rooms, we walked back through the alleyways of the old wharf buildings out onto the street along the harbor where we turned left in the direction of the little town square at the end of the harbor.